What does it mean to be subject to suspension?

 What does the subject to suspension status mean for me?

 If you are subject to suspension after the spring term, you will receive an email from the Registrar notifying you of your status.
 The first step in the suspension process is a preliminary review of your record.
-You are strongly encouraged to submit a reflection document to the Registrar as part of this review.
+You are encouraged to submit a reflection document to the Registrar as part of this review.
 This reflection document is not an appeal.
-The purpose of the reflection document is to give you an opportunity to objectively evaluate your academic performance and allow you to communicate the causes of your academic difficulty and your plan to resolve them.
-The reflection document should address these three questions:
+The purpose of the reflection document is to give you an opportunity to objectively evaluate your academic performance.
+The reflection document should address these questions:

-- What are three specific action items that, if you are allowed to enroll, you will complete in the coming term to resolve your academic problem areas?
+• What are three specific action items that, if you are allowed to enroll, you commit to addressing in the spring semester?

 While this reflection document is not required, this document will serve as your voice during the review of your record.
 Your academic department will review your academic record, any input from your advisor and student services, and any reflection documents that you have submitted and then determine a status of suspension or probation.
-The reflection letter is due to the Registrar by noon on the Tuesday after grades are posted.
-Letters submitted by the deadline will be included in the information reviewed by your academic department.
+Reflection letters submitted by the deadline will be included in the information reviewed by your academic department.
 You can expect the decision of this initial review by June 15th.

 What happens if I am suspended?

-If you choose not to appeal, you must take at least one academic year off and may not appeal to return until fall of the next academic year.
-Special consideration for early reinstatement may be made at the discretion of the committee for extenuating circumstances.
+If the student chooses not to appeal or the appeal is denied, the student must take at least one academic year off and may not appeal to return until fall of the next academic year.
+Special consideration for early reinstatement may be made at the discretion of the committee.
+The student must write a letter to request readmission and submit it a minimum of 30 days before the first day of the term in which they hope to return.
+This letter will be reviewed by members of the SAC.
+The letter should include three specific things:

-- any academic credits earned while you were away
+• Describe any academic credits earned while you were away (please include an unofficial transcript or grade report)